ebkera/ebk/README.md

 Some insight into the codes within:

-QE folder has code for manipulating Quantum Esspresso outputs and inputs\n SIESTA folder has code for manipulating SIESTA outputs and inputs\n The base folder contains code that is generic in nature.
+QE folder has code for manipulating Quantum Esspresso outputs and inputs SIESTA folder has code for manipulating SIESTA outputs and inputs The base folder contains code that is generic in nature.

+More code will be added.